sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 Each of these are described in further detail in the following sections, along with the recommended actions to take.

 <a href="" id="aikpresent"></a>**AIKPresent**
-When an Attestation Identity Key (AIK) is present on a device, it indicates that the device has an endorsement key (EK) certificate.
-It can be trusted more than a device that doesn’t have an EK certificate.
+<p style="margin-left: 20px">When an Attestation Identity Key (AIK) is present on a device, it indicates that the device has an endorsement key (EK) certificate.
+It can be trusted more than a device that doesn’t have an EK certificate.</p>

-If AIKPresent = True (1), then allow access.
+<p style="margin-left: 20px">If AIKPresent = True (1), then allow access.</p>

-If AIKPresent = False (0), then take one of the following actions that align with your enterprise policies:
+<p style="margin-left: 20px">If AIKPresent = False (0), then take one of the following actions that align with your enterprise policies:</p>

 -   Disallow all access
 -   Disallow access to HBI assets